PhotoModeler FAQ – Frequently Asked Questions

 What is PhotoModeler UAS?

 UAS stands for Unmanned Aircraft System.
 Other common terms are UAV and drone.
 PhotoModeler UAS was an enhanced version of PhotoModeler Scanner that improved the quality and speed of projects with UAV photography.
 PhotoModeler UAS has been replaced by PhotoModeler Premium.
+PhotoModeler Premium has all the same capabilities for support of drone and UAV imagery.
 See Comparing PhotoModeler Premium and Standard.

 What happened to PhotoModeler Motion?